mis à jour

 Cet hôte propose un échange linguistique

 Our first language is English.
-We also speak mediocre French, and we can get by in Spanish and Portuguese.
+The captain is fluent in Spanish.
+We also speak mediocre French, and we can get by in Portuguese.

 • Hébergement